amanofbits/simser/README.md

 - `-types` (required): can be a comma-separated list of types you want to process, or reserved keyword `all` for processing all top-level `struct`s, found in file.
 `all` usage and requiredness of the argument can change in the future.
+- `-output` (optional): set output file name.

 #### Custom

-`//go:generate go run github.com/am4n0w4r/simser -types=Header -read-fn-name=customReadFnName -write-fn-name=CustomWriteFnName`
+`//go:generate go run github.com/am4n0w4r/simser -types=Header -output=file.name -read-fn-name=customReadFnName -write-fn-name=CustomWriteFnName`

 - `-read-fn-name` (optional): custom name for deserializing function.
 Is set per-file.
 - `-write-fn-name` (optional): custom name for deserializing function.
 Is set per-file.